Cyclic sieving phenomena for trees and tree-rooted maps: Tree-rooted planar maps and their cyclic sieving

 \subsection{Definitions}

-A \emph{(planar) map} is a proper embedding of a connected planar graph in the oriented sphere, considered up to orientation preserving homeomorphism.
-Loops and multiple edges are allowed (Figure~\ref{fig:example-map}, left).
+A (\emph{planar}) \emph{map} is a proper embedding of a connected planar graph in the oriented sphere, considered up to orientation preserving homeomorphism.
+Loops and multiple edges are allowed (see Figure~\ref{fig:example-map}, left).
 The \emph{faces} of a map are the connected components of its complement.
-The numbers of vertices, edges and faces of a planar map $\m$, denoted by $\vv(\m)$, $\ee(\m)$ and $\ff(\m)$, are related by Euler's relation $\vv(\m)+\ff(\m)=\ee(\m)+2$.
-The \emph{degree} of a vertex is the number of half-edges incident to it (a loop thus contributes twice to the degree of the vertex where it is attached).
-A \emph{corner} is a sector delimited by two consecutive half-edges around a vertex; hence a vertex of degree $k$ {is incident to}~$k$ corners.
+The numbers of vertices, edges, and faces of a planar map~$\m$, denoted by~$\vv(\m)$, $\ee(\m)$, and~$\ff(\m)$, are related by Euler's relation

+The \emph{degree} of a vertex is the number of half-edges incident to it (a loop thus contributes~$2$ to the degree of the vertex where it is attached).
+A \emph{corner} is a sector delimited by two consecutive half-edges around a vertex; hence a vertex of degree~$k$ is incident to~$k$~corners.
 A \emm rooted, map is a map with a distinguished corner.
+It is equivalent to distinguish and orient one edge (the one that follows the root corner in counterclockwise order, oriented away from the root vertex).
 All our maps are planar and rooted.
 We often draw them in the plane by putting the root corner in the infinite face.

 Observe that a rooted tree, as defined in Section~\ref{sec:enum}, is just a rooted one-face map.
-A \emm b-tree, is a tree with additional half-edges, called \emm buds,, attached to the vertices; see Figure~\ref{fig:example-map}, right.
+A \emm b-tree, is a tree with additional half-edges, called \emm buds,, attached to the vertices; see the right of Figure~\ref{fig:example-map} for an example.
 A bud contributes $1$ to the degree of the vertex to which it is attached.
-Adding a bud to a vertex also increases by $1$ the number of corners.
+Adding a bud to a vertex also increases the number of corners by~$1$.
 Note that there is no corner at the open (vertex-less) endpoint of a bud.
 A \emm rooted, b-tree is a b-tree with a distinguished corner.

 A \emm tree-rooted map,, in Mullin's terminology~\cite{mullin-boisees}, is a rooted map with a distinguished spanning tree.
-A tree-rooted map with $i+1$ vertices and $j+1$ faces (and thus $n=i+j$ edges) can be decomposed into a rooted b-tree having $i+1$ vertices and $2j$ buds, coupled with a non-crossing matching of the $2j$ buds (Figure~\ref{fig:tree-rooted}).
+A tree-rooted map with $i+1$ vertices and $j+1$ faces (and, thus, $n=i+j$ edges) can be decomposed into a rooted b-tree having $i+1$ vertices and $2j$ buds, coupled with a non-crossing matching of the $2j$ buds (see Figure~\ref{fig:tree-rooted}).
 This correspondence is bijective.
 Note that all corners of the map are incident to the spanning tree.